How to prepare for a recession: 7 steps to take

 5. Prepare for a possible job search during a recession

 Hopefully your job will be just fine during a recession, but downturns do have a way of destabilizing a wide swath of industries.
-Just in case, start or continue networking with connections to help boost your chances of finding a new job quickly.
+Just in case, start or continue networking with connections to help boost your chances of finding a new job more quickly.
 In addition, keep both your resume and your skills up to date.

 A side gig, meanwhile, can help you bring in additional income.
 Think of ways to earn cash by doing something you enjoy, like pet sitting, freelance writing or teaching people how to knit.
 There’s always a chance that a successful side job can develop into a full-time career.

-6. Take measures to thwart fraudsters during a recession
+7. Take measures to thwart fraudsters during a recession

 Bad actors who commit financial fraud aren’t likely to stop their activities during a recession.
 In fact, desperate people experiencing economic hardships could join their ranks.